BioMedTP/CF_Contrastive_Analysis/README.md

 Finally, in `./StyleFeatureEditor-CS/inference_ipynb`, we provide a series of example notebooks for inference.

-**Note:** the first cell in each notebook initializes the environment (imports, paths, and checkpoints).
+**Note:** the first cell in each notebook initializes the environment, including imports, paths, and checkpoints.
 Please make sure your notebook kernel uses the **same Python environment and installed packages** as the training setup.

+**Last updated:** June 23, 2026

+For questions, issues, or requests related to the code, please contact: **ylh.icandoit@gmail.com**